Sailor tattoo: 19th century

-In the late 19th century, tattooing among sailors began to shift from a pastime on ships to professional shops in port cities.
-In the early 1870s, Martin Hildebrandt, who had learned tattooing from a fellow sailor in the US Navy, opened one of the first tattoo parlors in the United States.
+In the late 19th century, tattooing among sailors began to shift from a pastime on ships to professional shops in port cities, including in sailortown districts.
+In the early 1870s, Martin Hildebrandt, who had learned tattooing from a fellow sailor in the U.S. Navy, opened one of the first tattoo parlors in the United States.
+In 1884, Danish tattoo artist Hans J. Hansen opened the first tattoo shop in Copenhagen's Nyhavn waterfront district for sailors seeking tattoos.
 The development of electric tattoo machines in the 1890s enabled faster and more precise tattooing.
 To fulfill increased demand for tattoos, artists began to buy and sell sets of pre-drawn designs (flash), especially simple designs with black outlines and limited colors, to enable quick work.